-- Mix together the coconut aminos and chili paste together in a small bowl and set it aside.
+- Mix together the coconut aminos and red pepper flakes or chili paste together in a small bowl and set it aside.

-- Once the prep work is done, preheat a very large skillet over medium-high heat for a few minutes until it’s hot but not smoking.
+- Preheat a very large non-stick skillet, (15″) over medium-high heat for a few minutes until it’s hot but not smoking.

-- Add the remaining 3 Tablespoons of avocado oil to the pan and sauté the bell pepper, carrots, and garlic until the veggies are crisp tender.
-Then add the green onions, and cauliflower to the pan, cook 1-2 minutes to just soften the cauliflower.
-Add the eggs and cook stirring until the egg scrambles around the stir-fry - 1-2 minutes.
+- Add the remaining 2 tablespoons of avocado oil to the pan and sauté the bell pepper, carrots, and garlic until the veggies are crisp tender.
+Then add the green onions, and cauliflower rice to the pan.

 - Add the sauce to the pan and cook for another 1-2 minutes until the sauce is absorbed and thoroughly mixed in.

-- Remove the fried rice from the heat and stir in the cashews and caramelized pineapple.
+- Remove the fried rice from the heat and stir in the cashews, chicken, and caramelized pineapple.
 Taste test to see if you’d like to add some sea salt and serve immediately!

 - This stir-fry tastes best hot, but it’s really good at room temperature and cold right out of the refrigerator.